VicWang17/VicWang17/README.md

 - 🌱 Currently learning Java and web developing

-- 👯 Once worked as an intern in an artificial intelligence company in Hangzhou
+- 👯 Once worked as an intern in an AI company in Hangzhou

 - 🤔 I’m looking for help with how to study Go?